thin-edge/thin-edge.io/docs/src/howto-guides/008_config_local_mqtt_bind_address_and_port.md

 Update the `collectd.conf` with the new port and host in `<Plugin mqtt>`.

-Then restart the collectd service
+Then, restart the collectd service.

 ```shell
 sudo systemctl restart collectd.service